-The original town is based around a Moorish castle fortress and has many attractive and typically Andalusian small streets centred around the Plaza de Los Naranjos.
+The original town is based around a Moorish castle fortress.
+It has many attractive and typically Andalusian small streets centred around the Plaza de Los Naranjos.
 Since the 60´s the city has grown in all directions and has had a major facelift in recent years, the main results of which are large tree and plant-lined boulevards, and a much improved sea-front.
-Development has been frenetic in the city over the last eight years and practically all available land has been built on.

-Marbella´s most exclusive areas are the Golden Mile between the city and Puerto Banús, home to several top hotels and some of Europe’s most expensive properties, Nagüeles and Urb.
+Marbella´s most exclusive areas are the Golden Mile between the city and Puerto Banús.
+This area is home to several top hotels and some of Europe’s most expensive properties; Nagüeles and Urb.
 Sierra Blanca to the northwest of the city, and Hacienda Las Chapas and Los Monteros to the east.

 Marbella has excellent well-maintained beaches with some of the best beach bars on the coast.

 Is a marvellous city located in the heart of La Costa del Sol, which is its first reference.
 Cosmopolitan enclave if ever there was one, the city enjoys a special microclimate, with mild temperatures all year round, without harsh winters nor suffocating summers.